Northern Ireland (IPLS Route) 1st Year: £23,000 2nd Year: £25,000 Newly Qualified: £43,000

 You understand priorities and monitor your progress towards set objectives.
 By being well-organised and planning and managing your work efficiently, you make sure you always deliver quality work on time.

-We’ve designed our application process to ensure you’ll know the outcome in no more than three months after the application deadline.
+We’ve designed our application process to ensure you’ll know the outcome in no more than four months after the application deadline.
 The below shows a typical recruitment and selection process.
 You’ll be given full details of the process in relation to your own recruitment as appropriate.

 Our investment in your training means we’ll do everything possible to continue your career with us after qualification.
 We carefully control the number of Trainees in the business to maximise retention.